Authentication Methods

 http://{host}:{port}/?activeAuth=oauth2&tenantCode={tenantCode}#/

-Direct Use of the HENGSHI System in a Browser
+Direct Use of HENGSHI System in Browser

 iframe Embedding HENGSHI Pages Scenario